-- POLICY 1) The Agency may install, construct and rebuild the following as related to the plan: - Streets and roads. - 2.
-Parks and playgrounds. - Utilities and other public improvements. ^{lxxix} - POLICY 2) When the Agency deliberates infrastructure activities as an element of Community Redevelopment, "Green" standards and sustainability strategies may be considered.^{3xxx} - POLICY 3) In the Area, the City shall assist in correcting existing deficiencies as funds become available.^{boxt} - POLICY 4) The Agency may prioritize improvements at intersections with unusually high accident rates.^{1xxxII} - POLICY 5) The Agency may give special priority to funding necessary transportation improvements within the designated downtown redevelopment area.^{boxili} - POLICY 6) The Agency shall develop and maintain an inventory and map of its natural and manmade drainage systems and other infrastructure networks.^{Jaxxiv} - POLICY 7) The Agency may strive to maintain existing access to the waterfront and seek opportunities to increase public access points to the waterfront.^{1xxxv}
+- POLICY 1) The Agency may install, construct and rebuild the following as related to the plan: - 1.
+Streets and roads. - Parks and playgrounds. - Utilities and other public improvements.
+79 - POLICY 2) When the Agency deliberates Infrastructure activities as an element of Community Redevelopment, "Green" standards and sustainability strategies will be considered. - POLICY 3) In the Area, the City shall assist in correcting existing deficiencies as funds become available. - POLICY 4) The Agency may deliberate street tree plantings, undergrounding of utilities and new theme light posts might be phased in with new sidewalk improvements and infill Development.82 - POLICY 5) The Agency may prepare grants feasibility study for public infrastructure public projects. - -utilities - -Roads - -Parking63